Yelp Reviews vs. Google Reviews – Which is Best?

-Where most people have a Google account, posting a review on Yelp will require people to create a new account before posting, and reviews from new users tend to get filtered away by Yelp and it stinks to get a good review that ends up hidden from the site.
+Where most people have a Google account, posting a review on Yelp will require people to have or create a Yelp account before posting, and reviews from new users tend to get filtered away by Yelp and it stinks to get a good review that ends up hidden from most users.

 Ideally, a bunch of reviews on both sites should be your end goal, just remember, it is not something that you should try to do overnight.

 Are Facebook business reviews worth seeking from customers?

 It can’t hurt, but Facebook reviews are not as important as Yelp or Google reviews at this time.
 While it may be worth the effort of directing people to leave reviews on Facebook if you have an active business presence on the site, there is less point if you aren’t active on the site.

 What about your small business website?
 Should you add a review feature/plugin to your website so people can email reviews or leave them directly on your website?